gordielachance/pinterest-importer/readme.txt

 = Instruction =

-This plugin requires at least php 5.3.6 with the [exif extension enabled](http://stackoverflow.com/questions/23978360/php-fatal-error-call-to-undefined-function-exif-imagetype/23978385#23978385).

 1. Go to Tools -> Pinterest Importer.
 2. Select "My Account" tab; and login to Pinterest
 3. Select the "Boards Settings" tab and choose the boards you want to backup.